riscv-europe/summit-website-development/summit/2025/twg-tutos.md

 made possible by the EU project CHIPS of Europe and the Swedish Chips Competence center, SCCC.*

+### SC-V MMU Verification of Virtualization and Hypervisor Operation for CPU and SOC Platform

+**By Adnan Hamid**

+The advent of RISC-V has presented verification teams with many new verification challenges.
+Complex interactions at the system level, that must be considered when developing a RISC-V core, include uncommon scenarios for block level verification teams.
+As we move towards more system-level verification and RISC-V Application Processors in general, these types of scenarios will become commonplace.
+As such, RISC-V verification provides, among many other things, an interesting learning vehicle for general verification challenges to come.
+This workshop will discuss a specific complex, but yet commonplace, verification challenge for any team working on a complex RISC-V core.
+We will consider the verification of a Memory Management Unit (MMU) that includes virtualization and hypervisor operation.
+These scenarios need to consider both Single- and Multi-core devices along with an Input Output Memory Management Unit (IOMMU) and uncore IP interaction.
+The workshop will contain valuable information for any engineer or manager involved with the design of a RISC-V core or using a RISC-V core on their SoC.

+**Audience:** is any engineer involved with the design or verification of a RISC-V core, or any end user of a core on an SoC.

+**Requirements:** None.
+The tutorial will consist of presentations and demos, and will not be hands on.

+**Adnan Hamid** *is the founder and CTO of Breker and the inventor of its core technology.
+Noted as the father of Portable Stimulus, he has over 20 years of experience in functional verification automation, much of it spent working in this domain.
+Prior to Breker, he managed AMD’s System Logic Division, and also led their verification team to create the first test case generator providing 100% coverage for an x86-class microprocessor.
+In addition, Adnan spent several years at Cadence Design Systems and served as the subject matter expert in system-level verification, developing solutions for Texas Instruments, Siemens/Infineon, Motorola/Freescale, and General Motors.
+Adnan holds twelve patents in test case generation and synthesis.
+He received BS degrees in Electrical Engineering and Computer Science from Princeton University, and an MBA from the University of Texas at Austin.*

 {% include jumboboxend.html %}